 Professional Development Funding

-Student clubs are eligible to receive funding from the Student Council on an ad hoc basis.
-Student clubs must complete the Funding Request form in order to request club funding from the Student Council.
-Only approved clubs will be considered for Student Council funding.
+Student clubs are eligible to receive funding from the Office of Student Services on an ad hoc basis.
+Student clubs must complete the Funding Request form in order to request club funding from Student Services.
+Only approved clubs will be considered for funding.

 Community Initiatives Funding

-The Student Council encourages the academic, professional, and cultural interests of the Institute’s student body by supporting those students who wish to host a large-scale event such as a conference, speaker event, community gathering or panel.
+The Office of Student Services encourages the academic, professional, and cultural interests of the Institute’s student body by supporting those students who wish to host a large-scale event such as a conference, speaker event, community gathering or panel.
 If faculty or staff are working with students to plan an event that directly benefits all students, they may also submit a request to this fund.

 Community Initiatives Funding seeks to: